iamkimyeonju/Game-Theory-with-R/09-Mechanism Design.md

     original equilibrium of interest

-  - however, in the case of indirect, mechanisms, even if the indirect mechanism had a unique equilibrium, the the revelation mechanism can also have new, bad equilibria
+  - however, in the case of indirect, mechanisms, even if the indirect mechanism had a unique equilibrium, the revelation mechanism can also have new, bad equilibria

 - So what is the revelation principle **good for**?